niqdev/devops/docs/ansible.md

 # Ansible

-Ansible is an open source automation platform that can help with config management, deployment and task automation.
+> **Ansible** is an open source automation platform that can help with config management, deployment and task automation

 Documentation